ryanbagwell/django-muckraking/README.rst

 To use the following tags, add :code:`{% load muckraking_tags %}` to your template.

+:code:`{% version_hash %}`
+    Outputs either the Git HEAD commit hash, or a hash of the atime value of the Django settings module.
+It first tries to output the Git commit hash.
+If unsuccessful, it falls back to the settings module file time hash.

 :code:`{% git_commit_hash %}`
     Outputs the commit hash of the HEAD commit in a git repo.
-Useful for cache-busting strings
+Useful for cache-busting strings.

+:code:`{% settings_file_time_hash %}`
+    Outputs a hash of the atime meta value of the Django settings module file.
+Useful for cache-busting strings.

 Django CMS Template Tags